The Hazel: A Treasure from Prehistory to the Present Day

 Nutritional Properties of Hazelnuts

-Moderate consumption of hazelnuts offers numerous health benefits.
-These small fruits are rich in essential nutrients, including unsaturated fats, fibre, vitamins and minerals, which contribute to the body's general well-being.
+The moderate consumption of hazelnuts offers numerous health benefits.
+These small fruits are rich in essential nutrients, including unsaturated fats, fibre, vitamins and minerals, which contribute to the body's overall well-being.
 Here are some of the main benefits of hazelnuts:

-- Fibres: Le hazelnuts are rich in fibre, which helps improve digestion and increases satiety, aiding weight control.
+- Fibres: Hazelnuts are rich in fibre, which helps improve digestion and increases satiety, aiding weight control.

 - Unsaturated fatsThey contain a good amount of unsaturated fats, known for their ability to reduce bad cholesterol (LDL) and increase good cholesterol (HDL).
 This helps reduce the risk of cardiovascular disease.

-- Vitamin E: Le hazelnuts are an excellent source of vitamin E, a powerful antioxidant that protects cells from oxidative damage and supports healthy skin and immune systems.
+- Vitamin E: Hazelnuts are an excellent source of vitamin E, a powerful antioxidant that protects cells from oxidative damage and supports healthy skin and immune systems.

 - Vitamin B9 (Folic Acid): Vitamin B9 is particularly important for pregnant and lactating women as it supports the formation of the foetus' neural tube and the production of red blood cells.